jrbalsano/giftwrap.js/README.md

 And that's pretty much it.
 You're good to go!

+## FileSystem Lock ##

+One last thing - gitwrap.js implements locking functionality that is not included in the FileSystem API.
+Specifically, giftwrap.js will prevent concurrent read/writes from occuring in the same file.
+This means you'll never have to worry about pesky race conditions or concurrent access problems while using giftwrap.js.

 ## Collaborators ##

 GiftWrap was part of the work [Jonathan Balsano](http://github.com/jrbalsano)